+Any evidence for the maintenance of genetic fidelity of plants by this approach for rooting.
+Only the winter cuttings rooted reasonably well- what are the reasons

 Factors affecting success of cutting propagation in ornamental forms of Norway spruce (Picea abies Karst.) of Northern origin

 Nikkanen Teijo, Heiska Susanne, and Aronen Tuija